tiframal/Projects/README.md

 4) Download the Docker image
 5) Increase the use of virtual memory
 6) Download and launch the Docker ELK container

-TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc.
-...
-...

 The following screenshot displays the result of running docker ps after successfully configuring the ELK instance.
 Note: The following image link needs to be updated.
 Replace docker_ps_output.png with the name of your screenshot image file.